Google Meet is the easiest way to give your lecture online.

 - You can also hover over someone's name in the list to expand some more options, such as muting another participant or removing them from the call.
 If you are the creator of the call, you will be the only one who is able to mute or kick other participants.

-- There is also an ongoing chat in the top right.
+- You can access the chat in the top right.
 This is useful for sharing links for all of the participants to click, or for participants to incicate that they have a question without unmuting themselves and speaking.

 - In the middle of the bottom bar, there are buttons to mute your microphone, hang up the call, and turn your camera on or off